Reschivon/jForth/README.md

 Also useful as a reference for programmers from higher-level languages learning the in & outs of the Forth interpreter.
 (If you are brand-new to Forth, [read up](http://galileo.phys.virginia.edu/classes/551.jvn.fall01/primer.htm) on the syntax before getting into the implementation)

-Code is by no means pretty.
-It still has a bunch of rough spots.
-No comments yet.
+Todo:

 The primitives can be further reduced

-Todo: make linked list dictionary traversal work with here
+make linked list dictionary traversal work with here

 ## Motivation
 The need to speed up the development process of FIRST Tech Challenge robotics code.
 Deploying a single edit requires 20s of build time, manual download thru a cable, repositioning the robot, and restarting the OpMode.